jveitchmichaelis/build_opencv/README.md

 # Build OpenCV
 Easy build OpenCV.

+## Releases
+To save you some time checkout if the opencv builds in releases of this repo matches the setup you are looking for first!
+[Releases](https://github.com/i3drobotics/build_opencv/releases)

 ## About
 Scripts are provided in this repository to make building opencv from source simple and pain free.
-While a lot of the options provided here are the same as running cmake this helps to avoid missing to tick an important box or getting a path wrong by providing options in an easy to read text file.
+While a lot of the options provided here are the same as running cmake this approach helps to avoid missing to tick an important box or getting a path wrong by providing options in an easy to read text file.
 Also each option is documented in this readme along with some notes on possible issues associated with it.

+To prove why this is needed see [here]() for the full list of possible cmake options for OpenCV v3.4.11.

 ## Requirements
  - git